-In Maxent, the intensity value in a given site is a function of a vector of environmental variables $x\in\mathbb{R}^P$ in that site.
-More precisely, this intensity is defined as a log-linear function of a feature vector $f(x)$, composed of pre-determined transformations of $x$.
-We extend the principle of Maxent by replacing its feature vector $f(x)$ with a feature extractor instantiated as a neural network $g: \mathbb{R}^P \mapsto \mathbb{R}^C$ parametrised by $\theta$, where $C$ is the dimensionality of the last hidden layer, the joint latent representation that is common to all species, as illustrated in Figure \ref{fig:architectures}.
-The intensity function $\lambda_j(x)$ of species $j$ in DeepMaxent is then given by:
+In Maxent, the intensity {is defined as a log-linear function of a feature vector $f(\mathbf{x})$, composed of pre-determined transformations of $\mathbf{x}$}.
+We extend the principle of Maxent by replacing $f(\mathbf{x})$ with a feature extractor instantiated as a neural network $g_\theta: \mathbb{R}^P \mapsto \mathbb{R}^C$ parametrised by $\theta$, where $C$ is the dimensionality of the last hidden representation. {The output $g_\theta(\mathbf{x}) \in \mathbb{R}^C$ is a shared latent representation} {across} all species, as illustrated in Figure \ref{fig:architectures}.
+The intensity function $\lambda_j(\mathbf{x})$ of species $j$ in DeepMaxent is then given by: